Nose Surgery Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

 Some people experience bruising around the eyes; Icing and head elevation will reduce this.

 Although the pain is much less than expected, you will feel congested; nasal sprays will be started after a week to reduce this feeling.
+Avoid blowing your nose.
+If you must blow your nose, be extremely gentle, as the tissues will be temporarily weakened during the healing process.

 3) How can I ensure that I get the final result that I want?